 The two spans of the Tacoma Narrows Bridge.
-Credit: Kevin Madden via Flickr CC
+Credit: Kevin Madden/Flickr CC

 I love a good mountain stomp as much as the next girl — I grew up hiking on Mount Rainier.
-But last month, we were up for an adventure a little closer to home.
+But sometimes we need to find a family adventure a little closer to home.
 A runner friend and fellow mom who regularly runs the Narrows Bridge between Tacoma and the Kitsap Peninsula came up with the idea of a family hike across the bridge.

-The distance seemed doable, about two miles round-trip, and the potential for breathtaking views proved irresistible.
+The distance seemed doable, about 2 miles round trip, and the potential for breathtaking views proved irresistible.
 So we strapped on our walking shoes, rounded up a few friends and set off for a morning bridge walk — after fueling up on doughnuts at Pao’s, of course, our favorite local spot.

 Runners and bikers traverse the bridge every day — the highly popular path was created with pedestrians in mind — but many would-be bridge walkers don't know where to begin the hike, since you can't park on busy Jackson Avenue.